xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 ## Requirements

-All programs run in the following versions of these applications:
+All programs are run in the following versions of these applications:

-* Stata: Stata/SE 18.0 for Mac (Apple Silicon)
+* Stata: Stata/SE 18.0 for Mac
 * R: RStudio 2022.12.0+353

+and were executed on Mac OS 14.5 (23F79).

 Running the R scripts requires that the following packages are installed: